 Linked to this, Visit Kent's recent Accommodation Study identifies the increasing trend for experience-based offers; the desire for 'easily accessible rural locations' could be capitalised upon by the Borough's rural locations with higher quality smaller establishments which match the high end offer of attractions such as Leeds Castle and the vineyards.
+We want to maximise opportunities associated with our central location as a base or gateway to explore the impressive tourism assets that Kent has to offer.

 We also know that rural parts of the Borough face particular challenges and barriers to growth and prosperity, so our strategy focuses on enhanced infrastructure provision and connectivity to unlock these opportunities and enable a thriving rural economy.
+This includes improved road infrastructure within rural areas to enhance business efficiency, for instance through a new Leeds-Langley bypass.

-- The 'Garden of England' brand: opportunities for Maidstone's rural businesses to capitalise on a thriving food and drink manufacturing sector in Kent and benefit from the agglomeration effects of a growing cluster - Covid-19 induced shift towards more localised working: with fewer people travelling to larger centres for employment, this presents opportunities to develop networks of sustainable rural business hubs across the Borough - Increasing demand for 'staycations' over the short term: as international travel restrictions continue, the Borough's visitor and hospitality sector stands to benefit from more localised trips and holidays.
+- The 'Garden of England' brand: opportunities for Maidstone's rural businesses to capitalise on a thriving food and drink manufacturing sector in Kent and benefit from the agglomeration effects of a growing cluster.
+This could include opportunities around agricultural technology, capitalising on the presence of nearby assets such as the East Malling Research Centre - Covid-19 induced shift towards more localised working: with fewer people travelling to larger centres for employment, this presents opportunities to develop networks of sustainable rural business hubs across the Borough - Increasing demand for 'staycations' over the short term: as international travel restrictions continue, the Borough's visitor and hospitality sector stands to benefit from more localised trips and holidays.
 Opportunities exist to develop a stronger experiential place-based visitor economy offer - 2050 Kent and Medway Enterprise and Productivity Strategy: identifies an ambition to be recognised as the 'Clean Garden of England'; this provides a key opportunity for the Borough's rural economy to contribute to a broader focus on clean growth and green recovery as we 'build back better' - New National Infrastructure Strategy: launched as part of Spending Review 2020, this sets out plans to transform the UK's economic infrastructure, supported by the creation of a new infrastructure bank.
 This provides a timely opportunity to raise the profile of the Borough's rural connectivity constraints and make the case for infrastructure investment